-Chiadi E Ndumele MD, PhDAssistant Professor, Ciccarone Center for the Prevention of Heart Disease; Director of Obesity Research, Division of Cardiology at Johns Hopkins University, Baltimore, MD
+Chiadi E. Ndumele MD, PhDAssistant Professor, Ciccarone Center for the Prevention of Heart Disease; Director of Obesity Research, Division of Cardiology, Johns Hopkins University, Baltimore, Maryland

 Chiadi E. Ndumele, M.D., Ph.D. is an Assistant Professor in the Ciccarone Center for the Prevention of Heart Disease and Director of Obesity Research in the Division of Cardiology at Johns Hopkins University.
 Dr. Ndumele received his undergraduate degree in Natural Sciences cum laude from Johns Hopkins University, and his M.D. cum laude from Harvard University School of Medicine.
 He subsequently completed his Internal Medicine training at Brigham and Women’s Hospital, where he also served as Chief Medical Resident.
 He subsequently trained in Cardiology at Johns Hopkins University, where he was Chief Cardiology Fellow in his final year.
 Dr. Ndumele received an MHS and Ph.D. in Epidemiology at Johns Hopkins Bloomberg School of Public Health.
 In 2012, he was named Robert E. Meyerhoff Assistant Professor at Johns Hopkins, awarded every 5 years to two minority junior faculty members in the School of Medicine demonstrating excellence in their field of study.